 - you should know that risperidone may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
 This is more common when you first start taking risperidone.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.

-- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), you should know that the orally disintegrating tablets contain phenylalanine.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that the orally disintegrating tablets contain phenylalanine.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.